Idaho State Bengals: Basketball

 In March 1977, the men's basketball team made national headlines by defeating the UCLA Bruins 76–75 in the West regional semifinal of that year's NCAA tournament.
 The win qualified the Bengals for their only appearance to date in the Elite Eight.
 This is by far the high-water mark for Bengals basketball, and marked the first time since 1966 that UCLA failed to reach the Final Four.
 The Bengals were subsequently eliminated in the West regional final by the UNLV Runnin' Rebels.

-The men's basketball team plays their home games at Holt Arena, with a seating capacity of 8,000 for basketball.
+The men's basketball team plays their home games at the ICCU Dome (formerly known as Holt Arena), with a seating capacity of 8,000 for basketball.
 Their most recent appearance in the NCAA tournament was in 1987, when ISU was eliminated 70–95 in the first round by top-ranked UNLV.

 Women's basketball

 ISU's women's basketball team plays their home games at Reed Gym, which has a seating capacity of 3,040 for basketball.
 The most recent appearance of the women's team in the NCAA tournament was in 2021, when it was eliminated 71–63 in the first round by the Kentucky Wildcats.
 The women's program maintained an active rivalry in basketball with both Idaho and Boise State.
 In recent years, ISU has dominated UI, but in turn been dominated by BSU.
 Idaho State's women's basketball team most recently won the 2021 Big Sky Conference women's basketball tournament, beating their interstate rival Idaho in the final round.